Tobz92/JiraConfluencePostgres-dockercompose/README.md

 # Jump on containers

-If want to jump on the Jira and Confluence Container from your machine:
+If you want to jump on the Jira and Confluence Container from your machine:
 ### Confluence container
 ```
 docker-exec -ti confluence_container /bin/bash